rmarable/ParallelClusterMaker/README.md

 * User selection of "optimal" instances when AWS Batch is selected as a scheduler.
 Additionally, the user is free to select any of the EC2 instances that Batch supports for building computational environments.

 * Identification of the cluster's owner, email address, and department using an easily extendable tagging framework.
+The cluster can also be associated with a specific project identification tag.

 * Custom AMIs.